-Today, Ms. Campbell devotes the majority of her time to serving as the founding principal of the new Peter Lougheed Leadership College at the University of Alberta.
-She also chairs the steering committee of the World Movement for Democracy and is a trustee of the Int'l Ctr for the Study of Radicalisation and Political Violence at King's College London.
+Today, Ms. Campbell devotes the majority of her time to serving as the Founding Principal of the new Peter Lougheed Leadership College at the University of Alberta and she is a trustee of the Int'l Ctr for the Study of Radicalisation and Political Violence at King's College London.

-She is a board member of the Forum of Federations based on Ottawa, the East West Institute, and a member of the Pacific Council on International Policy, (the West Coast affiliate of the Council on Foreign Relations) as well as the the Global Council of the the Asia Society New York.
+She is a member of the Pacific Council on International Policy, (the West Coast affiliate of the Council on Foreign Relations) as well as the the Global Council of the the Asia Society New York.
 She is also a senior advisor to the International Crisis Group and an honorary board member of the Climate Action Reserve.